-Pictures And Videos Of Tiger Shroff Leaked From The Sets Of Baaghi 3
+Baaghi 3: Tiger Shroff Pictures And Videos Leaked From The Sets!

 A post shared by Tusshar Tiger (tigerian🐯❤️) (@tigerholic_tushar2) on Jan 4, 2020 at 11:02pm PST

-One of the videos shows there is tight security on the sets and several extras were also seen riding alongside Tiger and Riteish on the streets.
-While other video showed Tiger awaiting to his fans who were seen on rooftops of their houses watching the shoots.
-He can be seen in a grey tank, standing at the edge of the rooftop they were shooting on.
+One of the videos shows there is tight security on the sets of Baaghi 3 and several extras were also seen riding alongside Tiger and Riteish on the streets.
+While another video shows Tiger waving to his fans who were watching the shoot from the rooftops of their houses.
+Tiger can be seen in a grey tank tee, standing at the edge of the rooftop he was shooting on.

-Shraddha is set to shoot for a peppy dance number while in Jaipur, it is said to be a three-day shoot and will also see Ankita Lokhande.
-Ankita will be seen as Shraddha's sister and Riteish's wife in Baaghi 3.
+Shraddha Kapoor is set to shoot for a peppy dance number in Jaipur for Baaghi 3.
+It is said to be a three-day shoot and will also see actress Ankita Lokhande shooting alongside Shraddha as her sister and Riteish's wife in Baaghi 3.

-The film is the third instalment in the Baaghi franchise and is set to reunite Shraddha with Tiger who were seen together in the first film.
-Directed by Ahmed Khan, the film is set to release in March 2020.
+The film is the third instalment in the Baaghi franchise and will reunite Shraddha Kapoor and Tiger Shroff, who were seen together in the first film.
+Directed by Ahmed Khan, Baaghi 3 is set to release in 6 March 2020.

 When Ranbir Kapoor, Tiger Shroff And Sonam Kapoor Starred As Kids In A '90s Video With Their Fathers